Articles

 Over the course of the last decade, I've published in excess of 700 articles in the areas of personal injury, criminal defense, workers' compensation and insurance disputes, generally.
 If you can't find what you're looking for, feel free to contact me to discuss the details of your case and learn how I can help.

-All other murders committed in Maryland are assumed to be “murder in the second”.
-If the State can’t prove willful premeditation [i.e. first-degree murder], then second-degree murder is the appropriate charge [unless of course, as a good criminal defense lawyer Attorney Eric T. Kirk in Baltimore will argue, there is sufficient provocation to mitigate murder to manslaughter].
+What is the Difference Between A Baltimore Murder First Degree Charge and Second Degree?
+All murders committed in Baltimore are assumed to be “murder in the second”.
+If the State can’t prove willful premeditation [i.e. murder/first], then murder/second is the appropriate charge [unless of course, as a good criminal defense lawyer like Attorney Eric T. Kirk in Baltimore will argue, there is sufficient provocation to mitigate murder to manslaughter].

 The essential difference between murder in the first, and murder in the second is the absence of deliberation and premeditation in the latter.